 ABOUT THE FESTIVAL

-The festival is attended by more than 12 thousand music lovers every year and the Municipality considers it one of the most important festivals of classical music in Prague.
-It systematically combines culture with tourism, bringing attention to the history and architecture of the premises where its concerts are held, as an inseparable part of the presentation of Prague’s culture.
+5) Systematically combining culture with tourism, bringing attention to the history and architecture of the premises where the festival is held, as an inseparable part of the presentation of Czech or Prague culture.